SillyFreak/typst-alexandria/src/lib.typ

   /// registered via @@alexandria(), or its binary contents if no `read` function provided.
   /// -> string | bytes | array
   path,
-  /// the prefix for which the bibliography is loaded.
+  /// the optional prefix for which the bibliography is loaded.
+  /// It only needs to be specified if more than one prefix was registered.
   /// -> string | auto
   prefix: auto,
   /// whether the bibliography for the given prefix should include all bibliographical entries